Justin-Fisher/SciPy2022-Webots-Poster/index.md

   |Logical Lines of Code (single commands)                |  27         | 38           |
   |Cyclomatic Complexity                                  | 5 (Grade A) | 8 (Grade B)  |

 Some raw measures for the two controllers are shown in Table 1.
 These were gathered using the Radon code-analysis tools.

+**Why are so many metrics reported?**
-Multiple metrics are reported because theorists disagree about which are most relevant in assessing code readability, because some of these play a role in computing other metrics discussed below, and because this may help to allay potential worries that a few favorable metrics might have been cherry-picked.
+1. because theorists disagree about which are most relevant in assessing code readability.
+2. because some of these play a role in computing other metrics discussed below
+3. because this may help to allay potential worries that a few favorable metrics might have been cherry-picked.

 The "lines of code" measures reflect that the new API makes it easier to do more things with less code.
 Line counts can be misleading, especially when the code with fewer lines has longer lines, though upcoming measures will show that that is not the case here.